prashannaLeo/NPL_Ticket_Notifier/START_HERE.md

 ## 📱 What You'll Receive

-When tickets are found, you'll get a Telegram message like:
+When tickets are found, you'll get a Telegram **voice alert** and a message like:

 ```
 🎫 NPL TICKET ALERT!